Intro: Cheapest Retro Game Arcade Controls Encoder Ever!

-You might have seen the "PIK3A" retro gaming table circulating around the internet, which I made for element14.com as part of our promo content for the Raspberry Pi 3 launch.
+You might have seen the "PIK3A" retro gaming table circulating around the internet.
 If you haven't seen it, this is a super-cool IKEA Lack coffee table with a monitor embedded in it, arcade controls, and a Raspberry Pi 3 inside running RetroPie so it plays all your favourite classic arcade games.

 Anyway, as part of a recent update, I wanted to swap out the encoder that interfaces the arcade-style joystick and buttons with the Raspberry Pi.
 Being from Yorkshire, I naturally wanted to do this as cheaply as possible.